aws-solutions-library-samples/guidance-for-integrating-external-single-sign-on-providers-with-amazon-eks/README.md

 | ----------- | ------------ | ------------ |
 | Amazon API Gateway | 1,000,000 REST API calls per month  | $ 3.50month |
 | Amazon Cognito | 1,000 active users per month without advanced security feature | $ 0.00 |

+## Security

+When you build systems on AWS infrastructure, security responsibilities are shared between you and AWS.
+This [shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model/) reduces your operational burden because AWS operates, manages, and controls the components including the host operating system, the virtualization layer, and the physical security of the facilities in which the services operate.
+For more information about AWS security visit [AWS Cloud Security](http://aws.amazon.com/security/).

+This guidance relies on a lot of reasonable default options and "principle of least privilege" access for all resources.
+Users that deploy it in production should go through all the deployed resources and ensure those defaults comply with their security requirements and policies, have adequate logging levels and alarms enabled and protect access to publicly exposed APIs

 ## Prerequisites (required)